 Once your referral is accepted you will be sent a letter to confirm that we have received it and a self-assessment questionnaire.
 Once you have returned this questionnaire you will be offered a triage appointment when you get to the top of the waiting list.

-When you arrive at the triage appointment you will be given some additional questionnaires to complete.
-You will then meet with two experienced clinicians to discuss your needs and the difficulties that led to your referral.
+When you arrive at the triage appointment you will meet with two experienced clinicians to discuss your needs and the difficulties that led to your referral.
 The appointment will take approximately 75 minutes.
 At the end of the appointment we will give recommendations for next steps.

 Possible outcomes of the appointment are: